<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Telemedicine platforms, electronic data capture systems, and wearable devices, among other innovations, provided an infrastructure to support decentralized clinical studies.
 Industry-wide analysis shows that many clinical trial sponsors want to take advantage of that remote infrastructure — often via hybrid clinical trials.

-The Rise of Hybrid Clinical Trials
+The Rise of Hybrid Clinical Trials in the COVID-19 Pandemic

 In a technology survey from the Society for Clinical Research Sites, as many as 73% of clinical trial sites reported that a sponsor or CRO approached them to conduct a hybrid-type trial.

-Decentralized Clinical Trials Beyond the Pandemic
+Decentralized Clinical Trials Beyond the Pandemic: Expanding Patient Access & Improving Retention

 While hybrid clinical trials have come into focus, there are still use cases for decentralized clinical trials beyond the pandemic.